botpress/messaging/README.md

 # Botpress Messaging

-The botpress messaging server provides a standarized messaging api to communicate with the following channels :
+The botpress messaging server provides a standardized messaging api to communicate with the following channels :

 - Messenger
 - Slack